 I didn’t have that feeling in regards to Spain so I started searching for it.
 I was mailed a USAC packet with a catalog that listed each of USAC’s locations and I started reading about each program.
 I quickly noticed that I didn’t know much about any country in Africa, the history of the continent or individual countries, and the past relations between the U.S. It immediately seemed like an opportunity rooted in education, an opportunity to learn more about an incredibly important part of the world.

-I saw there were two locations in Africa that USAC offers, one in Ghana and one in South Africa.
 I began reading about the program in Stellenbosch, South Africa and it completely captivated me.
 The courses that interested me included Gender, Culture in the State of South Africa and Transitional Justice in Africa.
 When I read the description I knew it was a program that would offer an invaluable educational experience.

 My favorite part of my time in South Africa was the education I received.
 I met many people who weren’t afraid to have hard conversations and my classes introduced materials that developed my social and political views.
 Topics like the white savior complex and poverty tourism made me more aware of the impact my actions and footprint has as a traveler.
 This in turn made me realize my own voice and the impact it has in the world.